amirisback/automated-build-android-app-with-github-action/README.md

     * Update Gradle Latest Version *
     * Update Kotlin Latest Version *
     * Update Java Version From 11 to 17 *
+    * Update Java Action version to 3 *

 ## Article Sources
 - [How To Securely Build and Sign Your Android App With GitHub Actions](https://proandroiddev.com/how-to-securely-build-and-sign-your-android-app-with-github-actions-ad5323452ce)